 Pend Oreille River Water Trail

-Length: 70 shore miles
+Length: About 70 shore miles

 Tapteal Water Trail

-Length: 31 shore miles
+Length: About 31 shore miles

 Northwest Discovery Water Trail

-Length: 367 shore miles
+Length: About 367 shore miles

-The route has 150 sites for launching, relaxing, and camping, as well as wildlife refuges and parks.
+While the trail begins in Idaho, most of the route follows the Snake and Columbia rivers in Washington, ending at Bonneville Dam (the starting point for the Lower Columbia River Water Trail).
+You’ll find 150 sites for launching, relaxing, and camping, as well as wildlife refuges and parks.
 The coves, islands, and wetlands of the Umatilla Wildlife Refuge are a birdwatcher’s dream.
 On the whole, expect spectacular scenery, from the basalt cliffs of the mighty Columbia River Gorge to the tawny desert hills of Eastern Washington.

-As with the Tapteal Water Trail, head to Bateman Island Kayak and Canoe in Richland near the junction of the Snake and Columbia rivers to rent kayaks, paddle boards, canoes, and more.
+As with the Tapteal Water Trail, head to Bateman Island Kayak and Canoe in Richland to rent kayaks, paddle boards, canoes, and more.

 Lower Columbia River Water Trail

-Length: 146 shore miles
+Length: About 146 shore miles

 Also See: Gorge to Coast Road Trip Itinerary